A Step-By Step Guide To Salesforce Scratch Org Management

 Create a new scratch org

-In essence, managing scratch orgs from a command-line is like playing Tetris with command-line blocks, it's fun but can get messy pretty quickly.
+In essence, managing scratch orgs from the command line is like playing Tetris with command-line blocks; it's fun but can get messy quickly.
+With that being said, managing Salesforce scratch orgs can present several challenges:

 • Managing scratch orgs using the CLI requires a good understanding of Salesforce CLI commands and metadata configuration files, which can be challenging for new users.